Kyriosity/read-write/README+/software/QA/README.md

-> ................. 🚧🖊️🚧 ...
+> ................. 🚧🐝🚧 ...
 PEN in PROGRESS ... 🚧🖌️🚧

 # Software &mdash; Quality Assurance

-Software development's frivolous, fleeting, and improvising spirit is inherently error-prone.
+Development's frivolous, fleeting, and improvising spirit makes software inherently error-prone.
 Breaking changes are as close as the fingers to the keyboard, you can always roll back and there's always a gap till delivery to production (for last-minute fixes or bug introduction).

 QA is inevitable.

 ## Natural born quality

-We must have witnessed projects written from scratch without allotted QA measures (let alone test automation) but robust from the first release.
+Many must have witnessed projects written from scratch without allotted QA measures (let alone test automation) but robust from the first release.

-This can be achieved in localized high-pro teams writing [Quality code](README+/code-quality.md) but doesn't override quality proofing.
+This may occur in localized high-pro teams writing [Quality code](README+/code-quality.md) but doesn't override quality proofing.
+On systems and big applications, teams will be distributed and uneven.

 ## Tests

+First, let's separate the writing of tests - ⚙️[drives](../design/drive)

 ### Manual

-The developer is the first tester
+The developer is the first tester.

 ### Automated tests